Rangers written in light purple on dark purple background

 Cooking safety

-• Check the ingredients you use to make sure you, or other people eating, are not allergic to them.
+• Check the ingredients you use to make sure you, or other people eating, aren't allergic to them.

 • You should be supervised by an adult when cooking, and follow good hygiene rules.